Alimony Lawyer in Media, PA Securing the Support to Which You Are Entitled

 Explaining spousal support in Media, PA

 Because the term for alimony varies among states, many Pennsylvanians are unsure about the type of support payments they are seeking and what exactly they should ask for in court.
 While many clients ask about “spousal support,” what they are actually concerned about typically includes both spousal support, alimony pendente lite and alimony.
-At the Varga Law Offices, we have guided many Delaware County residents through the divorce process to ensure that they understand each step along the way.
+At the Media, PA spousal support attorneys at Varga Law Offices, we have guided many Delaware County residents through the divorce process to ensure that they understand each step along the way.

 What is the difference between alimony and spousal support?